House passes clean Continuing Resolution to fund the government through November 21

 Key Takeaways

-On September 16, the U.S. House released the text of the Continuing Appropriations and Extensions Act, 2026 to extend government funding at current levels through November 21.
+On September 19, the U.S. House voted 217-212 to pass the Continuing Appropriations and Extensions Act, 2026 (H.R.
+5371) to extend government funding at current levels through November 21.
 The Continuing Resolution (CR) bill largely maintains level funding from Fiscal Year (FY) 2025.
-Government funding is set to expire on September 30, and lawmakers plan to vote on the CR this week.
+The bill now moves to the Senate, where it is expected to face challenges reaching the 60-vote threshold needed to pass.

 For more information on the status specific FY 2026 spending bills and county funding priorities, access NACo’s FY 2026 Appropriations Tracker.